avelino/awesome-go/README.md

 _Libraries for building and working with bots._

+- [arikawa](https://github.com/diamondburned/arikawa) - A library and framework for the Discord API.
 - [echotron](https://github.com/NicoNex/echotron) - An elegant and concurrent library for Telegram Bots in Go.
 - [ephemeral-roles](https://github.com/ewohltman/ephemeral-roles) - A Discord bot for managing ephemeral roles based upon voice channel member presence.
 - [go-chat-bot](https://github.com/go-chat-bot/bot) - IRC, Slack & Telegram bot written in Go.